 - E-mail, text message or voicemail can be used as evidence in court.

 Whenever possible, we encourage you to provide us with your Personal Information over the phone or in person.

 ACCOUNTABILITY AND TRANSPARENCY

 LMC will readily make available to individuals the policies and procedures that support its commitment to protecting individuals’ privacy.
 LMC has assigned an individual who is responsible for overseeing such policies and procedures.
-Our Privacy Officer is LMC’s Director of Education.
+Our Privacy Officer is LMC’s Director of Operational Excellence & IT.

 An individual may challenge LMC’s compliance with applicable privacy statutes by contacting LMC’s Privacy Officer as set out at the bottom of this page.

 BREACH OF PRIVACY

 A privacy breach occurs when Personal Health Information is collected, used or disclosed without authorization.
 LMC has a privacy breach protocol in place so that there is a process to follow in the event of a privacy breach.
 For instance, any breach of privacy must be reported to the Privacy Officer and other staff member responsible for privacy and containing privacy breaches.
 LMC will conduct an internal investigation into the privacy breach and take appropriate remedial action.
 LMC will also report certain privacy breaches to the Information and Privacy Commissioner and professional regulatory colleges in the appropriate jurisdiction.
 Individuals affected by a privacy breach will be notified by LMC at the first reasonable opportunity.